2.3 Adding Nodes to CHPC Clusters

 - When contributing nodes to a CHPC cluster, it is expected that CHPC will maintain and house these nodes in the cluster for as long as they are under warranty.

 - After the warranty period on your node expires, CHPC does not have an obligation to maintain that hardware.
-Once the warranty period ends (currently five years) CHPC will do basic maintenance on the nodes.
+Once the warranty period ends (currently five to seven years) CHPC will do basic maintenance on the nodes.
 If there is a hardware failure of some kind rendering the node offline, CHPC will obtain a quote for needed parts for a repair, and working with you, determine if making the repairs is the best option.
 Minor hardware repairs will be performed by CHPC on a best effort basis.

 - CHPC reserves the right to retire nodes that are out of warranty from the clusters in the event that maintaining them exceeds available resources (staff time, power, cooling, and machine room space).